 The members of the Board of Directors on the date of this proxy statement, and the committees of the Board on which they serve, are identified below.
-In addition to the current members set forth below, Ms. Michelle R. Obama was a member of our Board and the Audit and Nominating and Corporate Governance Committees until her resignation in May 2007.
-Mr. Gregg L. Engles currently serves as a member of our Board, but he has indicated that he plans to retire from the Board when his current term expires.
-He, therefore, is not standing for re-election to the Board at this year's Annual Meeting.
+In addition to the current members set forth below, Mr. Gregg L. Engles was a member of our Board, but he retired from the Board when his term expired at the May 1, 2008 annual meeting of stockholders.

 Director Compensation Committee Audit Committee Nominating and Corporate Governance Committee

 Sam K. Reed

 George V. Bayly

-Gregg L. Engles

 Diana S. Ferguson

 Frank J. O'Connell

+Ann M. Sardini

 Gary D. Smith

 Terdema L. Ussery, II

-Member
+\ Member

-Chairman
+\\ Chairman